School Logo

 Monitoring and Review of Progress

-Through regular tutor group time, continuous student and tutor review, termly evaluation of IEPs, termly data harvest
+Through regular tutor group time, continuous student and tutor review, termly evaluation of IEPs, data collection within sessions and annotation post sessions.

 Reporting of Progress